History of the Washington Commanders: 1992

 The Redskins in 1992 came close, but failed to equal their success of the previous season.
 They finished with a record of 9–7 and earned a trip to the playoffs as a Wild Card team, but lost in the Divisional playoffs to the 49ers, 20–13.
 The most impressive feat during the season occurred on October 12, 1992, when Art Monk became the NFL's all-time leading pass receiver against the Denver Broncos on Monday Night Football by catching his 820th career reception.

 The era ended on March 5, 1993, when Joe Gibbs retired after 12 years of coaching with the Redskins.
 In what proved to be a temporary retirement, Gibbs pursued an interest in NASCAR by founding Joe Gibbs Racing.

-Pettibon year (1993)
+Gibbs retirement (1993)

-After the end of Gibbs' first tenure, the Redskins hired former Redskins player Richie Petitbon for the 1993 season.
+After the end of Gibbs' first tenure, the Redskins hired former player Richie Petitbon for the 1993 season.
 However, his first and only year as head coach, the Redskins finished with a record of 4–12.
 Petitbon was fired at the end of the season and on February 2, 1994, Norv Turner was hired as head coach after being the offensive coordinator of the Dallas Cowboys.